Skip to main content

 Practice questions written in the style of TASC exam questions on this dot point, with worked answer explainers.
 The year tag is the paper they imitate, not the source.

-2024 TASC General Mathematics3 marksFigure 1 is a graph of actual and deseasonalised power costs for a Tasmanian household, with a regression line for the deseasonalised data. a) What long term trend does the regression line of the deseasonalised data suggest? b) i.
-When using deseasonalised data to make predictions, the final step is to convert the deseasonalised prediction to actual.
-How is this achieved? ii.
-In what situation would a smoothing process, such as 3 or 5 point averaging, be used instead of deseasonalising?
+TCE 20243 marksA graph shows actual and deseasonalised power costs for a household, with a regression line for the deseasonalised data. a) What long-term trend does the regression line suggest? b) i.
+To convert a deseasonalised prediction to actual, what is the final step? ii.
+When would a smoothing process such as 3- or 5-point averaging be used instead of deseasonalising?

 Show worked answer →

-a) (1 mark) The regression line of the deseasonalised data has a slight positive slope, so the long term trend is a small steady increase in power costs over time (accept a comment that there is little or no increase, since the rise is very gradual).
+a) (1 mark) The regression line of the deseasonalised data has a slight positive slope, so the long-term trend is a small steady increase in power costs (accept a comment that there is little or no increase, since the rise is very gradual).

 b) ii.
-(1 mark) A moving-average smoothing is used when the data has no clear repeating seasonal pattern (or the period is unknown or irregular), so seasonal indices cannot be calculated.
+(1 mark) Moving-average smoothing is used when the data has no clear repeating seasonal pattern (or the period is unknown or irregular), so seasonal indices cannot be calculated.
 Smoothing just removes random fluctuation to reveal the underlying trend.

 Show worked answer →

-b) (1 mark) Plot the two computed averages on the graph at their correct months, joining the smoothed series.
+b) (1 mark) Plot the two computed averages at their correct months, joining the smoothed series.

 Show worked answer →